-Activities:
+Activity:

-- 1) Have students write a paragraph about one of the questions below and then share with class. - a.
-Why do you think Mehregan was an important celebration for our ancestors and why is it still for us today? - b.
-In your opinion which of the three reasons for celebrating Mehregan is most important and why? - 2) Act out the story of Feraydun, Kaveh and Zahhak and discuss important learning elements of the story. - a.
-Why did people tolerate Zahhak's unjust rule for so long? - b.
-How was Zahhak able to continue his rule? - c.
-What were the important traits that Kaveh and Feraydun possess? - d.
-How does this story relate to the teachings of Zarathushtra? - 3) Make a Kahoot Game using Material for teacher to review the lesson with students. - 4) Invite the students' families to set up a Mehregan table & celebrate. - 5) Make a Bingo game about Mehregan. - a.
+- 1) Class discussion: - a.
+What did you learn about Mehregan? - b.
+Why gratitude is an important part of Mehregan? - c.
+How does Mehregan relate to Zoroastrianism? - 2) Break students into groups and have each group discuss amongst themselves and then present to class the following topics: - a.
+Among all three reasons we celebrate Mehregan which one do you think has the strongest influence making Mehregan an important celebration and why? - b.
+What is the significance of the items on Mehregan spread?
+If you were going to add something to the spread, what would it be and why? - c.
+Why do you think people chose Zahhak to be the king of Iran and why it took them so long to choose a good leader?
+Do you see anything similar in today's world? - d.
+Why do you think Mithra was such an important deity in ancient times? - 3) Plan a Mehregan celebration at your center. - 4) Invite the students' families to set up a Mehregan table then have students have a presentation for parents about why we celebrate Mehregan and its significance. - 5) Make a Bingo game about Mehregan. - a.
 Form questions from the Material for teacher section - b.
 Write the answers to the questions in part "a" on the bingo square sheet instead of numbers. - c.
-Put all the questions in a jar and have each student take turn, pull out a question, read it and everyone can put a bean on the square with the correct answer.
+Put all the questions in a jar and have each student take turn, pull out a question, read it and everyone can put a bean on the square with the correct answer. - 6) Make a Kahoot game from Material for teacher section.